 In Greek Mythology, Delphi is associated with the goddess Gaea who sent her daughter Themis there to be her messenger.
 Themis is known for establishing laws of justice and passing her role as the Oracle onto her sister Phoebe.
 Eventually, Apollo, the grandson of Themis, would slay the draconian monster known as Python at Delphi.
 Recognized as a hero by civilians, a shrine was built in his honor.
 Then, he appointed Pythia to the position of Oracle.
 It is said that Pythia inhaled methane gas from the beneath Apollo’s temple, which caused her to hallucinate.
 Pythia’s words were then interpreted as being prophetic.

-In addition to Apollo’s temple, the ancient theatre was of great significance to the people of Delphi.
+In addition to Apollo’s temple, the ancient theatre was of great significance to the people of the city-state.
 Built on a slope, the theatre offered a view of the settlement that dwelled below.
 Other important sites included the stadium where Apollo defeated Python, the Temple of Athena, and the Athenian treasury.

 Link/cite this page